SaifAhammod/SaifAhammod/README.md

 ## ABOUT ME
-- 🔭 I’m currently working on Android App Develop
+- 🔭 I’m currently working on Android App Development.
 - ⚡ I’m interested in Robotics, Android Application and Website
 - 🎯 My current goal is to learn Java Script, Python and Mechine Learning
 - 📫 How to reach me: Email
+- ⚡ Fun fact: My fev food is Potato

 ## GIT STATUS